Paper Weaving is something you should consider when have accumulated a lot of beautiful scraps of paper. Give them a new lease on life by weaving.

 If you want to add a greeting to your card, stamp it onto a separate piece of paper.
 Something 3-dimensional will complement this technique, such as a fluttering butterfly or flowers with petals that are slightly raised.

 Also, try this technique on smaller cards or notecards for a daintier look.
+Instead of trimming into 1 inch strips, try 1/2 inch.

 One of my favourite dies from Stampin’ Up! is the Stitched Shapes Dies.
 Having the basic shapes in different sizes makes a lot of sense if you’re a paper crafter.
 You will always reach out for these and will never go out of style so it’s worth the investment.
+Check out the different dies available at the store.